Skip to main content

 An Empirical Study of Training End-to-End Vision-and-Language Transformers

-This is a comprehensive paper.
+This is a comprehensive survey paper.

-• The text encoder, commonly BERT.
+• Second, the text encoder, most frequently BERT.

 All model summary